hdr-bgnn/BGNN_Core_Workflow/README.md

 ## 1- Using interactive (command sinteractive)

    This is the best way to start.
    Requirement: have an acount at OSC.
-If you need one, contact Hilmar Lapp (Hilmar.Lapp@duke.edu) or Steve Chang (chang.136@osu.edu).
+It is easy to [register for an accout](https://www.osc.edu/supercomputing/support/account).

    1-  Log onto a login node...
 Be gentle with them, they don't like to work too hard!